A guide to the inspection process

 How we inspect

-Reports will follow the same basic template however, there will be variation on what inspectors report on within each inspection area depending on the context of the school and what of significance is found in each school.
+Reports will follow the same basic template.
+However, there will be variation on what inspectors report on within each inspection area depending on the context of the school and what of significance is found in each school.

 Inspectors may report ‘by exception’ where there are notable strengths or weaknesses.

-AFL/Progression in Religion, values and ethics
+AFL/Progression in Religion, Values and Ethics (RVE)

 When evaluating the quality of feedback from teachers and other practitioners, inspectors should consider how well verbal and written feedback helps learners to know how well they are doing, what they need to do to improve, and how they can improve their work.